Passing along this ripple effect…

 Thank you, Sallie, for having a courageous heart: to share your love, and to attempt every single thing we throw at you, week after week.

 Thank you, Susan, for your courageous heart.
-To share such a personal story, a one of triumph, that can truly inspire us all.
+To share such a personal story, one of triumph, that can truly inspire us all.

 Even though the card was late, Happy Valentine’s Day to you.
 I like to see Valentine’s Day as the day we tune into how Love truly resonates, infinitely.